History of tobacco: 19th century

+These trends demonstrate the complex and evolving role of tobacco in the 19th century, setting the stage for further developments in the 20th century and beyond.

+United States

 A historian of the American South in the late 1860s reported on typical usage in the region where it was grown:

-Until 1883, tobacco excise tax accounted for one third of internal revenue collected by the United States government.
-Internal Revenue Service data for 1879-80 show total tobacco tax receipts of $38.9 million, out of total receipts of $116.8 million.
-Following the American Civil War, the tobacco industry struggled as it attempted to adapt.
-Not only did the labor force change from slavery to sharecropping, but a change in demand also occurred.
-As in Europe, there was a desire for not only snuff, pipes and cigars, but cigarettes as well.

-With a change in demand and a change in labor force, James Bonsack, an avid craftsman, in 1881 created a machine that revolutionized cigarette production.
-The machine chopped the tobacco, then dropped a certain amount of the tobacco into a long tube of paper, which the machine would then roll and push out the end where it would be sliced by the machine into individual cigarettes.
-This machine operated at thirteen times the speed of a human cigarette roller.

-This caused an enormous growth in the tobacco industry that lasted well into the 20th century, until the scientific revelations discovering health consequences of smoking and tobacco companies' usage of chemical additives was revealed.
+James Bonsack, an avid craftsman, in 1881 created a machine that revolutionized cigarette production.
+The machine chopped the cured tobacco leaves, then dropped a certain amount of the tobacco into a long tube of paper, which the machine would then roll and push out the end where it would be sliced by the machine into individual cigarettes.
+This machine operated at thirteen times the speed of a human doing the same task.
+This caused an enormous growth in the tobacco industry that lasted until the late 20th century.